Zardinality/microtalks/cache/cache-coherence.md

 * 16 sets, *set* is the number of buckets. {.fragment}
 * 2 ways, *way* is the size of buckets. {.fragment}
 * hash function being the last but **eight** bits of address, the equal function is the rest of the address(except the last eight bits). {.fragment}

+note: what is the size of the cache in picture

 --